Asifkletech/SPEECH-EMOTION-RECOGNITION/README.md

 * the structuring of the audio waveforms to provide precise, thorough representations of the audio sources as a function of time delay
-* spectral preprocessing is a method in which Alternate frequency domain representations of a sound can be obtained by analysing it; these representations can then be reversed and manipulated to create new sounds.
+* spectral preprocessing is a method in which Alternate frequency domain representations of a sound can be obtained by analyzing it; these representations can then be reversed and manipulated to create new sounds.
 * A semitone has a frequency ratio of 2 to the power of(1/12) in terms of frequencies.
 * One main property of chroma features is that they capture harmonic and melodic characteristics of music, while being robust to changes in timbre